• Art magazine

 02 architectural details

-Clean open spaces create clarity and order in the apartment and with a disciplined furnishings, they bring the form and function of their home effortlessly and easily.
+Clean open spaces create clarity and order in the apartment, and with a disciplined facility, they bring the form and function of their home effortlessly and easily.

 Architectural details such as high ceilings, various windows and open floor plans ensure space, light and air that promote a clear and clean lifestyle.
 Smaller details, such as B. flat panels in their cupboards instead of door handles that can distract the eye and create disorder, present a clean and neutral, puristic yet practical style.